 What would you say is the main difference between filming to being in theatre?

 Just the audience isn’t it and the live response.
 Every audience is different, so it’s like a live organism, and often depends on what is happened in the world.
 Trump was elected and that night and coming in that day, you could feel the national tragedy that had happened - you could feel the audience was a bit deflated and thinking about something else.
 They were elsewhere.
 I don’t know if the cast as well, and that compared to the other days was just this.
-We also had someone propose in front of the stalls one day at the performance, and that was the best audience, because they were fucking going mad and the show hadn’t even started.
+We also had someone propose in front of the stalls one day at the performance, and that was the best audience because they were fucking going mad and the show hadn’t even started.
 Coming on to that when everyone’s energy and love throughout the room was so big.

 What if you are going through a personal issue or if there’s a lot on your mind, how do you put that behind you when you go on stage?

 It’s interesting, the guy who plays Harry Potter is Jamie Parker.
-Class actor, I’ve learnt so much from him.
+Class actor, I’ve learned so much from him.
 One day I was feeling really down and I was like; 'I don’t want to go on tonight, I don’t want to go on', and he said, ‘you don’t get paid for what is good, you get paid for when your dog's died.
 You’re having a shit day and you have to go on and you have to tell the story and you have to feel - that’s when you get better focus.
 I don’t know how, I haven’t learnt how to separate that yet.
-You always bring a bit of what you’ve done that day onto stage, or else you are not doing it right.
+You always bring a bit of what you’ve done that day onto the stage, or else you are not doing it right.

 How would you describe your journey with acting?